 The secret to finding perfect plastic storage cabinets with doors is to search for styles that fit specific locations or rooms.
-For example, locker room style cabinets can be very durable and colorful for most non-living spaces.
+For example, locker room-style cabinets can be very durable and colorful for most non-living spaces.
 Although my teenager loves his locker storage cabinets.

-If you want an extra storage cabinet for a child’s room, then plastic is spill proof, dent-proof, and washable.
+If you want an extra storage cabinet for a child’s room, then plastic is spill-proof, dent-proof, and washable.
 Many of the toy manufacturers sell cabinets for storage of parts, such as Lego, and some train sets.
-These cabinets can be double duty for play if placed in a central area.
+These cabinets can be a double duty for play if placed in a central area.
 This is true for adult items too.
 Rubbermaid makes plastic storage cabinets on wheels that can be a patio cart or a workshop tool cart.